remykarem/remykarem.github.io/books-src/business-finance-book/src/issues/loans.md

 [^blocking]: Sadd al-dharai3, a key concept in Islamic jurisprudence

 [^doubling]: O you who have believed, do not consume usury, doubled and multiplied, but fear Allah that you may be successful.
+(Quran Ali Imran:130)

-[^consumption]: Based on a prominent Islamic modernist
+[^consumption]: Based on a prominent Islamic modernist.
+Productive loans help you to move on with life.